poolpog/pog-ops-pocs/csdevops/README.md

+# POC for technical interview
+This is a proof-of-concept I created to solve a solution for a technical interview.
+Unfortunately, I did not quite finish the solution and it is broken as-is.

+Leaving it, though, for my own reference.

 # Choose CIDR blocks for subnets

     for i in 0 1 2 3 ; do END=$(( 64 * i )); sipcalc 10.99.0.$END/26 | grep -E 'Host addr|Addresses|Network range'; echo "===";  done